 The warmer months are the perfect time to experience regional Victoria.
 However, Victoria is one of the most fire-prone areas in the world.
-If you are visiting between November to April in an area that is heavily forested, has thick bush or long, dry grass, or coastal areas with lots of plant life – you are at risk of fire.
+If you are visiting an area that is heavily forested, has thick bush or long, dry grass, or coastal areas with lots of plant life – you are at risk of fire.
 Follow these bushfire safety tips to ensure that your experience is safe and enjoyable.

 Where can I get information during a fire?

 - Listen to an emergency broadcaster for updates, for example ABC Local Radio

 - Download the VicEmergency app to receive real-time emergency updates.
 The app aligns with the VicEmergency website.
 Set up “watch zones” to receive location-specific alerts

 - For specific queries call the VicEmergency Hotline on 1800 226 226

 - Visit a local Visitor Information Centre to receive the latest fire and weather information.
 They will also have suggestions on safe activities to see and do in the area you are visiting, if it is a high-risk day.

 What if I am travelling through, or visiting, bushfire risk areas?

 - While Victoria’s parks are wonderful places to experience nature, fire danger increases over the warmer months.
 Plan your trip carefully, and be aware of forecasted weather conditions and Fire Danger Ratings